As mothers, we know first-hand whether laws can help or hurt a family; It's time mothers had a bigger say in policy-making.

 About Count on Mothers

-Meet the Count on Mothers team and the mothers who dedicated time and wisdom toward the mission.
-We believe that a mother’s first hand knowledge is a critical source of information in the policy making process.
-Our goal is to collect this important data from mothers across the US and translate it into actionable insights for news organizations and legislators alike.
-We do this monthly, one policy at a time.
+We are a dedicated team with a mission to compile data that will inform how leaders prioritize our children and families when making decisions that affect their future.
+Our goal is to collect this important data from mothers and translate it into actionable insights for news organizations, legislators, and industry leaders.
+We do this monthly, one study at a time.
 Our voice is stronger together: Contact us to get involved.
+Read our Founder Story.

 Gayle Gilman